SanjayKumar-6556/ANN_Emulator/README.md

 # Small_Projects
 This is my Git Repository which have small Projects.
 <br>
-My name is Sanjay Kumar Yadav
+Author - My name is Sanjay Kumar Yadav